uniport/uniport-gateway/.docs/Configuration.md

 ##### Provider Configuration

 - `filename`: Defines the path to the configuration file.
 - `directory`: Defines the path to the directory that contains the configuration files.
+It is important to undestand how multiple configuration files are assembled: Generally, a deep merge (recursive) matches (sub) JSON objects in the existing tree and replaces all matching entries.
+JsonArrays are treated like any other entry, i.e. replaced entirely.
+This pattern is applied to all files being in the same directory.
+At the moment two sub-directories are supported: `general/` and `auth/`.
+Sub-directories are mostly merged the same way as described above with the exception of JsonArrays.
+JsonArrays are concatenated without duplicates.
 - `watch`: Set the watch option to `true` to automatically watch for file changes.

 **Note**: The ``filename`` and ``directory`` are mutually exlusive.